Paro Taa Dzong

 Unknown Origin

-Another oddity surrounding the Dzong is that although it is very structurally sound, there are no historical records of the architect, duration taken to complete the construction, or other related information.
+Another oddity surrounding the Dzong is that although it is very structurally sound, there are no historical records of the architect, duration taken to complete the construction or other related information.
 Truelpai Zochen Baleb, the architect of Punakha Dzong, was one of the professional builders during that time; so some people say that he could be the mysterious architect.
 The Dzong was wholly built of stone and wood, without the use of nails.
 The materials used in Ta Dzong date back to the 17th century.

 Renovation and Relics

-After completion of the renovation in 1967, the 3rd king, Jigme Dorji Wangchuck, inaugurated the Textile Museum in 1968 and appointed Geshey Tshewang its first director and Kuenzang Rinzin its caretaker.
-The successive directors also contributed towards improvement of the conditions of the Dzong; but slight flaws in the right window of the 3rd storey and the wall of the 4th storey were detected during the earthquake in 2003.Renovation work was carried out again in 2003 and old CGI sheets from 1966 were replaced by new CGI sheets.Converting the Dzong into the National Textile Museum has brought many antique and precious objects to the seven-sto-ried Ta Dzong.
-It became the center of attraction for Bhutanese and tourists alike.
+After the completion of the renovation in 1967, the 3rd king, Jigme Dorji Wangchuck, inaugurated the Textile Museum in 1968 and appointed Geshey Tshewang its first director and Kuenzang Rinzin its caretaker.
+The successive directors also contributed towards the improvement of the conditions of the Dzong, but slight flaws in the right window of the 3rd storey and the wall of the 4th storey were detected during the earthquake in 2003.
+Renovation work was carried out again in 2003 and old CGI sheets from 1966 were replaced by new CGI sheets.
+Converting the Dzong into the National Textile Museum has brought many antique and precious objects to the seven-sto-ried Ta Dzong.
+It became the centre of attraction for Bhutanese and tourists alike.
 So far, records show that approximately 15,000 tourists have visited the National Museum in Paro.
-Now it not only contains antiques but also serves as an important source of the country’s economic growth.The Dzong is now beautifully restored with the golden (Ser Tog) pinnacle.
+Now it not only contains antiques but also serves as an important source of the country’s economic growth.
+The Dzong is now beautifully restored with the golden (Ser Tog) pinnacle.

 The sixth storey has a Tshogzing (tree line) of four different religious sects, which was built by sculptor Hayphu Gonpa of Paro.
 The National Museum’s collection also includes model portraits of Dzongs of Bhutan in the castle of Namse Tag Da Gyed, Dorjee Ku, Zhichim on the altar, a statue sculptured out of rhinoceros bone, a dag-ger, and a sutra text of Tshepagmey (Buddha of long life).The fifth storey holds Ka Nyung Thangka, bronze statues of Neten Chudru (sixteen Arhats), and a statue of Thangtong Gyalpo.
 The fourth storey contains a portrait of Ta Dzong, ancient stone allures, and texts about the origins of different alphabets.
 The third storey houses earthen, copper and bronze pots from the 17th century and before.
 The front of the 4th storey contains Thragyen, Zangtram and Tigtrams (copper coins), a stone from the moon, wooden cups, adornment of male and female figures, ornaments of the Merak and Sakteng people of eastern Bhutan, and a variety of swords.